sabovoichita/teams-networking/README.md

 Teams job related networking (members, project name, project url)

-In Current Demo you'll see some of projects created by my students.
+In Current Demo you'll see some of projects created by students.
 You can also find new project ideas.

 ## 💠 Features & Usage